The Great Beach Drive road test: (pt I) Noosa to Rainbow Beach - Australian Traveller

 We know that Australians seriously love their road trips, be it on the open tarmac or unsealed red outback dirt.
 But what about a beach road trip, one where you actually drive on sand basically the whole way?
 It’s time to road test the Great Beach Drive, from Noosa to Hervey Bay, via the world’s greatest sand island, Fraser Island.

 Do you have to be a military-grade four-wheel-driver to do this, you ask?
 Not at all.
 Which is why we sent novice four-wheel-driver Steve Madgwick (with Leigh Counsell navigating).
 How did they go?
-Here is the first leg, from Noosa to Rainbow (and here is the second….
-The Great Beach Drive (pt II): Fraser Island – Hervey Bay)
+Here is the first leg, from Noosa to Rainbow (and here is the second leg… The Great Beach Drive (pt II): Fraser Island)

 If these guys can do it, well, so can you…